vuejs-templates/pwa/docs/README.md

 # Introduction

-This boilerplate is targeted towards large, serious projects and assumes you are somewhat familiar with Webpack and `vue-loader`.
+This [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) boilerplate is targeted towards large, serious projects and assumes you are somewhat familiar with Webpack and `vue-loader`.
 Make sure to also read [`vue-loader`'s documentation](http://vuejs.github.io/vue-loader/index.html) for common workflow recipes.

 If you just want to try out `vue-loader` or whip out a quick prototype, use the [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template instead.